zsk-poznan/get-lucky/scraper/collect_data/README.md

 > You should backup the `numbers.db`

 By default the code will look for the `numbers.db` file in this folder (`scraper/collect_data`) but you can change the path using the `DB_PATH` env variable.
+The path should end with file name i.e. `/some/path/numbers.db`.
 Remember to set the docker volume!